xinbo-w/PySAD-Anomaly-Detection-for-NYC-Taxi/README.md

+## Introduction
+This repository is an example on how to use PySAD to implement an anomaly detection system for a taxi company.
+This is a work from the team of Yuzy Ye, [Xinbo Wang](https://github.com/xinbo-hubert-wang), and Simin Liao.

+You can watch us explaining the project in this 5-min video at [YouTube](https://youtu.be/Wahh8MlUUpI)

+You can also read a concise introduction to the topic in this handout.

+The rest of this doc and the repository will be focused on the technical details.

 ## The Code Example

 Following is the code example on how we can implement an anomaly detection system for NYC Taxi.